National Geographic Endurance: Tools for Exploration

 An electronic chart showing the ship’s location, course, and speed is almost always on display in the lounge.

 You’ll find our captains are engaged, knowledgeable members of your expedition who are eager to share their passion with you.
-Venture’s open bridge features comfortable spaces to sit, enjoy the view, drink your morning coffee, or simply chat with the officers.
+National Geographic Endurance's open bridge features comfortable spaces to sit, enjoy the view, drink your morning coffee, or simply chat with the officers.

 Snorkeling gear & wetsuits